England deports all Jews in the year 1290

 Expulsion of the Jews gets underway

 The kings were simply moving towards confiscation of Jewish wealth – no more borrowing or taxation – just seizure.
-The Templars, of course, would also see opportunistic monarchs grab their holdings and eventually terminate the Order.
 In 1275, the final act in this tragedy unfolded as Edward I issued his Statutus de Judeismo which stated:

 Forasmuch as the King hath seen that divers evils and the disinheriting of good men of his land have happened by the usuries which the Jews have made in time past, and that divers sins have followed thereupon albeit that he and his ancestors have received much benefit from the Jewish people in all times past, neverthless, for the honour of God and the common benefit of the people the King hath ordained and established, that from henceforth no Jew shall lend anything at usury either upon land, or upon rent or upon other thing.